questionlp/linhpham.org_jekyll/_posts/2023-09-06-wait-wait-stats-update-decimal-scores-part-two.md

 tags:   waitwait update
 ---

 While I continue to listen to the Wait Wait...
-Don't Tell Me! shows that aired in 1998, I ran across an episode where panelists would start the, then relatively now, Lightning Fill-in-the-Blank segment with half-points.
+Don't Tell Me! shows that aired in 1998, I ran across an episode where panelists would start the, then relatively now, Lightning Fill In The Blank segment with half-points.
 Since I didn't account for that when I went through updating the `wwdtm` library and all of the Wait Wait Stats-related sites, I had to go back and make additional changes.

 First, I had to add two new Wait Wait Stats Database columns in the `ww_showpnlmap` table: `panelistlrndstart_decimal` and `panelistlrndcorrect_decimal.` The two columns are defined as `decimal(10, 2)` and would mirror the corresponding `panelistlrndstart` and `panelistlrndcorrect` columns.
 Adding the new columns rather than redefining the original columns allows for backward compatibility.